RishiDeKayne/WhitefishLinkageMap/README.md

 #All scripts are numbered with output/intermediate files included

-#Large files required: i.e. VCF file, lepmap .linkage input file and Stampy .sam file will be uploaded to a data repository
+#Large files required: i.e. VCF file, lepmap .linkage input file will be uploaded to a data repository
 #as part of the paper submission process

 #the files are split into two sets.
 The first, up to the production of the VCF file containings: